Vincit/objection.js/doc/1.x/migration.md

 ```

 You can also use the `Model.relatedInsertQueryMutates` and `Model.relatedFindQueryMutates` properties to revert back to 1.x behavior.
 Note that those properties are now deprecated and will be removed in 3.0.

+## context() now acts like mergeContext()

+The `context` method of `QueryBuilder` now merges the given object with the current object instead of replacing it.
+You can use `clearContext` to clear the context if you need the old behaviour.

 ## Rewritten typings